Actor Andy Dick arrested on felony theft charge in Los Angeles

-Actor and comedian Andy Dick was arrested in Hollywood on a charge of felony theft and released from jail early Saturday on $25,000 bail, according to police and jail records.
+Actor and comedian Andy Dick was arrested in Hollywood on a charge of felony theft and released from jail early Saturday on $25,000 $25,000 (15,750 pounds) bail, according to police and jail records.

 The former star of the comedy series "NewsRadio" was arrested on one charge of grand theft late Friday and booked into Los Angeles County Jail, records show.
 He was released after making bail, and a next court date was set for Dec.
 4.